Necrozmalabs/documentation/docs/tutorials/silicon-solar-cell.md

 ---
 sidebar_position: 3
 title: Silicon Solar cell in ORL
-description: This documentation provides a detailed overview of a **research-grade silicon solar cell** fabricated and tested in our Open Research Laboratory.
+description: This documentation provides a detailed overview of a silicon solar cell desinged and tested in our Open Research Laboratory.
 ---

 import Tabs from '@theme/Tabs';